awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 # Configure a Windows instance using EC2Launch<a name="ec2launch"></a>

 EC2Launch is a set of Windows PowerShell scripts that replaced the EC2Config service on Windows Server 2016 and 2019 AMIs\.
-Windows Server 2022 uses [EC2Launch v2](ec2launch-v2.md), the latest launch service for all supported Windows versions, which replaces both EC2Config and EC2Launch\.
+Many of these AMIs are still available\.
+EC2Launch v2 is the latest launch agent for all supported Windows versions, which replaces both EC2Config and EC2Launch\.
+For more information, see [Configure a Windows instance using EC2Launch v2](ec2launch-v2.md)\.

 **Topics**
 + [EC2Launch tasks](#ec2launch-tasks)